Calvin Coolidge: 1924 election

-The Republican Convention was held on June 10–12, 1924, in Cleveland, Ohio; Coolidge was nominated on the first ballot.
-The convention nominated Frank Lowden of Illinois for vice president on the second ballot, but he declined; former Brigadier General Charles G. Dawes was nominated on the third ballot and accepted.
+The Republican Convention was held from June 10 to 12, 1924, in Cleveland, Ohio.
+Coolidge was nominated on the first ballot.
+The convention nominated Frank Lowden of Illinois for vice president on the second ballot, but he declined.
+Former Brigadier General Charles G. Dawes was nominated on the third ballot and accepted.

 The Democrats held their convention the next month in New York City.
-The convention soon deadlocked, and after 103 ballots, the delegates finally agreed on a compromise candidate, John W. Davis, with Charles W. Bryan nominated for vice president.
+The convention soon deadlocked, and after 103 ballots, the delegates agreed upon a compromise candidate, John W. Davis, with Charles W. Bryan nominated for vice president.
 The Democrats' hopes were buoyed when Robert M. La Follette, a Republican senator from Wisconsin, split from the GOP to form a new Progressive Party.
-Many believed that the split in the Republican party, like the one in 1912, would allow a Democrat to win the presidency.
+Many believed that the split in the Republican Party, like the one in 1912, would allow a Democrat to win the presidency.

-After the conventions and the death of his younger son Calvin, Coolidge became withdrawn; he later said that "when he [the son] died, the power and glory of the Presidency went with him."
+After the conventions and the death of his younger son Calvin, Coolidge became withdrawn.
+He later said that "when he [the son] died, the power and glory of the Presidency went with him."
 Even as he mourned, Coolidge ran his standard campaign, not mentioning his opponents by name or maligning them, and delivering speeches on his theory of government, including several that were broadcast over the radio.

 It was the most subdued campaign since 1896, partly because of Coolidge's grief, but also because of his naturally non-confrontational style.
 The other candidates campaigned in a more modern fashion, but despite the split in the Republican party, the results were similar to those of 1920.
-Coolidge and Dawes won every state outside the South except Wisconsin, La Follette's home state.
-Coolidge won the election with 382 electoral votes and the popular vote by 2.5 million over his opponents' combined total.
+Coolidge won every state outside the South except Wisconsin, La Follette's home state.
+He won the election with 382 electoral votes and the popular vote by 2.5 million votes.